 - Wrongful death, and more.

 Have you been injured in a Florida bike accident?
-Call Lavent Law today for immediate help filing a legal claim for damages.
+Call Lavent Law, P.A. today for immediate help filing a legal claim for damages.
 Our Florida bike accident attorneys can help you get the money you deserve after your accident.

 Causes of Bicycle Accidents in Florida